PASTAplus/auth/docs/api/eml.md

 ## Add EML Document

 Parse a valid EML document, create a corresponding data package resource tree, and add its ACRs to the ACR registry for the resources identified in the EML document.
-The authentication token subject defines the owner of all associated resources.
+The authentication token subject defines the owner, which receives "changePermission" on all associated resources.

-Notes:

-- This use case supports the existing PASTA data package upload process.
-Parsing and extracting ACRs from the EML document will require supporting ACRs in both the main EML document and the additional metadata section.
-The principal owner of the data package is not currently represented in the existing `access_matrix`.
-However, this should change for consistency: the principal owner (identified by the authentication token subject) should be added to the ACR registry with the "changePermission" permission.
-This method should create a data package resource tree.
+The key_prefix sets the prefix for the resource keys for the package root resource and the Metadata branch of the resource tree.
+E.g., `https://pasta.lternet.edu` (note: no ending slash).
+For the entities in the Data branch of the resource tree, the full key is read from the `/physical/distribution/online/url` element of each entity.

 ```
 POST: /auth/v1/eml

 addEML(
-    edi_token: the token of the requesting client
+    edi_token
-    eml: valid EML document as a string
+    eml: Valid EML XML document
+    key_prefix: Prefix for the package root and Metadata resource keys ()
 )

 Returns: